Rejected from Yale University Early Action: Next Steps

 How We Can Help

-• Support with any remaining application materials
+• Support with essays, supplements, and application positioning

-If you’d like support feel free to reach out.
+If you’d like support as you move forward, feel free to reach out.

 This article was updated in December 2025 for the 2025-2026 Admissions Cycle.

-3 Early Action Outcomes at Yale
+Yale Early Action Outcomes

 If you applied Restrictive Early Action to Yale this fall, there are three possible outcomes: